Railroad Track Maintenance Tax Credit: Background

+In the United States, short line and regional railroads grew exponentially following railroad deregulation in 1980.
+As of 2016 there were an estimated 603 Class II and III railroads serving small and mid-sized towns that otherwise would have lost rail service.
+Maintenance costs for rail infrastructure are often expensive and difficult for small railroads to cover in part due to the nature of the origins of short line railroads.
+Many small railroads suffer from decades of deferred maintenance by previous owners, and as a result most of these companies invest a minimum of 25% of their annual revenue in infrastructure improvements.

+In order to assist railroads with maintaining their infrastructure, the Railroad Track Maintenance Tax Credit was created.
+Highway and road infrastructure is maintained by federal and state governments, whereas freight rail infrastructure is maintained by private sector investments.
+Since its inception, the tax credit has driven over $8 billion in private investment in rail rehabilitation.
+Data from the Federal Railroad Administration shows that train derailments on short line railroads have declined by 50 percent in the years since the credit was introduced, demonstrating the connection between infrastructure investments and improved safety.

 American Jobs Creation Act of 2004

 The tax credit originated with the American Jobs Creation Act of 2004.
 The credit was capped at $3,500 per mile of track, with eligibility for Class II and Class III railroads, any shippers who transport property using a Class II or Class III railroad, and companies that perform maintenance on or provide material to qualified railroads.
 With the passing of the act in October 2004, the effective date for the credit was December 31, 2004, with a scheduled expiration date of January 1, 2008, a period of three years.